PalakRajput/java-concepts/src/main/com/concept/GarbageCollector.md

    for major garbage collection in the Old Generation.
 Default implementation of GC in JVM for Java8.
 It also stops the world.

 3. Parallel Old GC: Same as parallel GC just that the multiple threads are used for old generation also.

 4. CMS (Concurrent Mark and Sweep) GC: Multiple threads are used for minor garbage collection using the same algorithm as Parallel.
 Major garbage collection is multi-threaded, like Parallel Old GC, but CMS runs concurrently alongside application processes to minimize “stop the world” events.

-5. G1 (Garbage First) GC (Default in Java17):
+5. G1 (Garbage First) GC (Default in Java17): It divides the heap into further parts and concurrently collects the garbage objects.
+Marking of free objects is done concurrently for old generation but for young generations' marking and compacting is done by stopping all other threads and compacting of old generation is also done by stopping all the threads.